What is ANOVA?

 You may want to use ANOVA to help you answer questions like this:

-Do age, sex, or income have an effect on whether someone clicks on a landing page?
+Do age, sex, or income have an effect on how much someone spends in your store per month?

-Although, you should note that ANOVA will only tell you that the average NPS scores across all locations are the same or are not the same, it does not tell you which location has a significantly higher or lower average NPS score.
+However, you should note that ANOVA will only tell you that the average mood scores across all groups are the same or are not the same.
+It does not tell you which one has a significantly higher or lower average mood score.

 What is the difference between one-way and two-way ANOVA tests?